Deshilan/Remitly_homework/README.md

 ```console
 python.exe .\One_statement.py --File PATH
 ```

-</br>If You have muliple policies and want to check one of them, try:
+If You have muliple policies and want to check one of them, try:

 ```console
 python.exe .\Many_statements.py --File PATH --Stat POLICY_NUMBER